Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Unsurprisingly, it depends on the use case.
 A purpose-built track car will benefit from solid mounts because it’s likely not going to spend time driving on broken tarmac.
 On the other hand, rubber mounts are better suited for street cars.

-You might even try poly mounts if your budget allows, and you don’t mind some of the vibrations seeping into the cabin.
-It’s worth mentioning that in some cases, OEM mounts are more expensive than poly.
+You might even try poly mounts if your budget allows, and you don’t mind some vibrations seeping into the cabin.

 Solid Mounts: Because Race Car

-The bottom line is that solid mounts are best left for track use only.
+Ideally, solid mounts are best left for track use.

 However, according to professionals, if you’ve invested a lot into modifying your car, then poly is the better option, especially if you want a decent compromise between ride comfort and road feel.